AutomaApp/documentation/docs/blocks/forms.md

 # Forms Block

-Get or fill the value of a form (input, select, checkbox, and radio) element.
+Get or fill the value of a form element (input, select, checkbox, and radio).

 - **Element selector** <br>
 	[Element selector](/api-reference/blocks.html#element-selector).